sajidshaikh20/python-basic/README.md

 # python-basic
-practise of code with python
+practice of  basic code with python